How to Apply Art of Game Design MFA

 While many schools have a “hard” deadline for applications (meaning they won’t accept applications postmarked or received after the deadline), LCAD has a rolling admissions policy, which means that we accept applications until we’ve filled all spots in an incoming class.

-Special Note: LCAD’s MFA program in Art of Game Design accepts applications year round, but admission is for the Fall Semester only.
+Special Note: LCAD’s MFA program in Game Design accepts applications year round, but admission is for the Fall Semester only.

 You may send all application materials directly to your Admissions Counselor as email attachments or by mail.
 If you submit your Résumé/Curriculum Vitae, Personal Statement, Critical Analysis, and/or Project Design Statement(s) in an email, please save it/them in one of the following file types: DOC, TXT, or PDF.
 Please follow the formatting instructions for the Portfolio as listed in the Portfolio Guidelines.

 If you mail your materials by post, please mail to:

 You must send all official and sealed Transcripts and Letters of Recommendation directly to:

 Official Sealed Transcript(s) Sent Directly to LCAD’S Office of Admissions

 An outline of your educational, professional, and work-related experiences